JohnEstropia/CoreStore/README.md

 While the syntax is straightforward, CoreStore does not just naively insert a new object.
 This single line does the following:
 - Checks that the entity type exists in any of the transaction's parent persistent store
 - If the entity belongs to only one persistent store, a new object is inserted into that store and returned from `create(...)`
-- If the entity does not belong to any store, an assert will be triggered. **This is a programmer error and should never occur in production code.**
+- If the entity does not belong to any store, an assertion failure will be raised. **This is a programmer error and should never occur in production code.**
-- If the entity belongs to multiple stores, an assert will be triggered. **This is also a programmer error and should never occur in production code.** Normally, with Core Data you can insert an object in this state but saving the `NSManagedObjectContext` will always fail.
+- If the entity belongs to multiple stores, an assertion failure will be raised. **This is also a programmer error and should never occur in production code.** Normally, with Core Data you can insert an object in this state but saving the `NSManagedObjectContext` will always fail.
 CoreStore checks this for you at creation time when it makes sense (not during save).

 If the entity exists in multiple configurations, you need to provide the configuration name for the destination persistent store: